 Data Access Contexts¶

-There are two contexts in CA where your code will need to access stored item data.
+There are two contexts in CollectiveAccess where your code will need to access stored item data.
 The interfaces for each are very similar with a few differences to be aware of:

 Search results representing many items